top of page

 Pull heel closer to buttock, hold for longer

-Kneeling Quadriceps Stretch
+Kneeling Quadriceps Stretch: Deep Quad Stretch

 Kneel on one knee, with your front foot flat on the floor.
 Gently lean forward, pushing your hips forward, until you feel a stretch in the front of your thigh.